-If this information makes going to college feel scary, remember, the "sticker price" of tuition doesn't give you all the info you need to know how much you will actually have to pay for college.
-Many students pay far less than the total tuition after grants, scholarships, and tuition discounts kick in.
-Plus, student loans can make theactual cost of attending college feel more doable until after graduation.
+If this makes attending the college of your dreams sound impossible, remember, the "sticker price" of tuition doesn't give you enough information to determine the actual cost of attending any given college.
+Many students find the actual cost of college is far less than the total tuition after grants, scholarships, and tuition discounts are awarded.
+Additionally, student loans can make theprice of collegefeel more doable until you're done with college.

-Dallas Institute of Funeral Service is a private, nonprofit institution, so it has the same tuition for residents of Texas as it does for residents from other states.
+Dallas Institute of Funeral Service is a private, nonprofit institution, so it has the same tuition for students from Texas as it does for students who live in other states.

 Choosing a college where you qualify for in-state status can cut the cost of college tuition.
-Take the time to confirm your state's requirements for in-state tuition.
-Every state has its own rules about what makes someone eligible for in-state tuition.
+Don't forget to verify your state's requirements for in-state residency.
+Each state has different requirements to qualify as in-state resident.
 In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
-There may be other criteria as well, depending on the state you and your parents currently live in.
+There may be other criteria as well, depending on where you live.

-Tuition at Dallas Institute of Funeral Service is the same for all students.
+Tuition at Dallas Institute of Funeral Service is the same for every student.

-In addition to the cost of tuition, room and board, books, transportation and fees are also costs it consider when planning for college.
+Tuition is not the only cost of attending college; room and board, books, transportation and fees are also costs it consider when planning for college.
 Let's take a look at what impacts these costs, and what to expect at Dallas Institute of Funeral Service.

-Dallas Institute of Funeral Service does not provide on-campus housing for students, so there are no charge for dorms, however students should consider the cost of off-campus housing when looking at the cost of different colleges.
+Dallas Institute of Funeral Service doesn't offer on-campus housing for students, so there are no charge for dorms, however you should take into account other housing costs when evaluating the actual cost of various colleges.

-The total cost of getting around in college depends on a few key factors.
-Will you drive, fly, or take public transportation to school?.
+The total cost of getting around in college can really vary.
+Will you take a subway, car or an airplane to get to school?
 Is on-campus parking free, or will you need to budget for parking?
-Is the campus easy to get around on foot?
-Do you plan to bring a car or will you need to use busses, subways, or other modes of transportation?
-All of these questions can make a big difference in your transportation budget.
+Is the campus small enough that you can easily walk from class-to-class??
+Do you own a car, or will you need to use busses, subways, or other modes of transportation?
+All of these questions can make a big difference in your estimated cost of transportation.

-Where are a college is located can impact the amount you'll have to spend just to get around.
+A school's location can impact your transportation budget.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the flip side, getting around in an urban area is often expensive, but cities may offer more buses, trains or low-cost flight options to actually get to school.
-The Dallas Institute of Funeral Service campus is in a urban setting in Texas, near Dallas-Fort Worth.
+On the other hand getting around in an urban area may be expensive, but there may be more trains, busses and affordable flights to actually get to school.
+Dallas Institute of Funeral Serviceis in a urban setting in Texas, near Dallas-Fort Worth.